 - Association, contacts to tracks.

-— Track estimation, filtering, adaptivity, multiple hypothesis testing.
+- Track estimation, filtering, adaptivity, and multiple hypothesis testing.

 - Integration: multi-radar, multi-sensor data fusion, in both detection and tracking, greater use of supplemental data, augmenting the radar processing.